Fast, effortless and 100% online.

 How much tax you’ll pay will depend on a number of factors, such as how much you earn and what expenses you can claim for.
 If your self-employed work accounts for your full-time income, then you’ll be required to pay:

 Not sure what NI contributions you need to make?
 You can work it out yourself.
 Try our National Insurance Calculator with the updated rates for 2022/23!

-As a self-employed you have to pay your National Insurance contributions yourself during your annual Self Assessment, together with any income tax you might owe.
+When you’re self-employed, you have to pay your National Insurance contributions yourself in your annual Self Assessment, together with any income tax you might owe.

 You pay no NI contributions on the first £12,570 that you make.